 All people are raised with cultural conditioning around race.
 If we were raised in the U.S., and especially if we identify as “white” or “European-descended,” our conditioning tends to include a value for colorblindness, which can make it difficult for to acknowledge, let alone investigate, our racial biases.
 This book group is intended to expand our racial literacy, as Micheal Eric Dyson puts it, to develop a more intimate understanding together of racial oppression and the suffering it causes across color lines in the U.S., and to engage this as our practice in Zen of turning towards suffering as the gate of awakening and liberation.

 Pre-registration for the group is requested each month, so that everyone can have the page assignments, articles, and to consider the agreements before each meeting.

 To register, or for more information please email:

 Facilitated by: Hoka Chris Fortin and Dojin Sarah Emerson

 All three of the teachers facilitating the group identify as white, U.S. citizens, and Zen Buddhist priests.
 We understand the limitations of our experiences in relation to race, and strive to bring cultural humility to our facilitation of these groups.

-October/ November: Tears We Cannot Stop: a Sermon to White America by Michael Eric Dyson
+-November/December: Tears We Cannot Stop: a Sermon to White America by Michael Eric Dyson